 - Spring Summer fashion buys amplify sharing of mid-season sale finds

-- Build a higher sales peak from the Euro and the Olympics this year using Spring health / fitness and sports customers
+- Build a higher sales peak from the World Cup or 2018 Commonwealth Games using Spring health / fitness and sports customers

 Can you think of any more?

 And what about the other dynamic that has followed along with the new dates in the retail calendar - deep discounting?
-We’ll cover that in Part 2 of our analysis - how you can reward positive brand sentiment rather than offer indisciminate discounting; watch out for it next week.
+We cover that in Part 2 of our analysis - how you can reward positive brand sentiment rather than offer indisciminate discounting.